2343

 When considering an investment in Workiva, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-We think Workiva is a solid business.
-We'd expect growth rates to moderate from here, but its .
-On top of that, its customers spend noticeably more each year, which is great to see and its strong gross margins suggest it can operate profitably and sustainably.
+Although we have other favorites, we understand the arguments that Workiva isn't a bad business.
+We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last three years.
+On top of that, its customers are spending noticeably more each year, which is great to see.

-The market is certainly expecting long-term growth from Workiva given its price-to-sales ratio based on the next 12 months is 7.0x.
-There are definitely things to like about Workiva and there's no doubt it's a bit of a market darling, at least for some.
-But when considering the company against the backdrop of the software landscape, it seems there's a lot of optimism already priced in.
-We wonder whether there might be better opportunities elsewhere right now.
+Given its price-to-sales ratio of 5.9x based on the next 12 months, the market is certainly expecting long-term growth from Workiva.
+There are things to like about Workiva, and there's no doubt it's a bit of a market darling, at least for some.
+However, we think there are better opportunities elsewhere right now.

-Wall Street analysts covering the company had a one-year price target of $115.85 per share right before these results (compared to the current share price of $94.19).
+Wall Street analysts covering the company had a one-year price target of $104.50 right before these results (compared to the current share price of $83.50).